All About My Love book - Thames & Hudson

 Description

-Unparalleled creativity and originality of avant-garde artist Yayoi Kusama have captivated the world since she moved from Matsumoto, her hometown in Nagano, Japan, to the USA in 1958.
-Only in the past ten years, her retrospective exhibitions at four major European and American museum shows, including Tate Modern in London and Whitney Museum of American Art in New York, have set attendance records.
+Unparalleled creativity and originality of the avant-garde artist Yayoi Kusama have captivated the world since she moved from Matsumoto, her hometown in Nagano, Japan, to the USA in 1958.
+In just the past ten years, her retrospective exhibitions at four major European and American museum shows, including Tate Modern in London and Whitney Museum of American Art in New York, have set attendance records.

 Kusama continually innovates and reimagines her style.
 Her art, known for repetitive polka dot patterns, encompasses an astonishing variety of media, including painting, drawing, sculpture, film, performance, and immersive installation.
-From paper works with intense, partially abstract images, to soft sculptures known as “Accumulations,” to her “Infinity Nets” paintings, composed of carefully repeated arcs of paint arranged in large patterns.
-This comprehensive publication, originally issued to accompany an exhibition at Matsumoto City Museum of Art, offers an in-depth overview of Kusama’s entire career, including her early works when she used drawing to escape hallucinations; her paintings created while living in New York, including “Infinity Nets” and “Polka Dots”; works from the 80s and 90s when she participated in the Venice Biennale; and finally, the large-scale ongoing series “My Eternal Soul.”
+From works on paper featuring intense, partially abstract images, to soft sculptures known as “Accumulations,” and her “Infinity Nets” paintings, composed of carefully repeated arcs of paint arranged in large patterns.
+This comprehensive publication, originally issued to accompany an exhibition at Matsumoto City Museum of Art, offers a thorough overview of Kusama’s entire career, including her early works when she drew to escape hallucinations; pieces created during her time in New York, such as “Infinity Nets” and “Polka Dots”; works from the 1980s and 1990s, when she participated in the Venice Biennale; and finally, her large-scale ongoing series “My Eternal Soul.”
 The plates are arranged chronologically, with detailed captions.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “wall-less museum” and to make the world of art and leading scientific research accessible to a broad audience.
+Their greatest passion and mission was to create a “wallless museum” and to make the world of art, as well as leading scientific research, accessible to a broad public.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

 Today, still an independent, family-run publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
-It publishes high-quality collectible books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

-Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing company, with offices in London and New York, in autumn 1949.
+Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing company, with offices in London and New York, in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, which from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
-Over 34 titles were published in this series over 34 years.
-The large-format series *Great Civilizations*, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
+Over 34 titles have been published in this series over 34 years.
+The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 After building one of the most significant publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
 Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.